Renewi plc: Holding(s) in Company

 DJ Renewi plc: Holding(s) in Company

-Renewi plc (RWI) Renewi plc: Holding(s) in Company 06-Sep-2021 / 16:00 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+Renewi plc (RWI) Renewi plc: Holding(s) in Company 08-Sep-2021 / 15:31 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------